woman posing

 For laymen, there are several situations where it can be helpful to understand what a lanceolate blade looks like.
 People who use botanical keys to identify plants they encounter on trips and hikes must be able to distinguish the shape of the leaf because it is often an important element of a key.
 Gardeners also need to know the shape of the leaves, since garden catalogs often use botanical terms to describe plants, which helps to visualize the text in a garden catalog.

-See also What is hibernation?
+See also What is a corpse dog?

 Plants have developed different leaf shapes for a variety of reasons.
 Certain types of leaves are better for different climates or the specific survival mechanisms used by a particular plant.
 Leaf shape can facilitate photosynthesis, affect nutrient intake through the leaves, and shade the base of the plant to prevent sun damage, among many other things.